 Private tour to Chiatura

 How to get to Chiatura

-The 186 km from Tbilisi to Chiatura take about 2.5 hours by car.
-From Kutaisi the trip takes 1h 20min.
+The 186 km from Tbilisi to Chiatura takes about 2.5 hours by car.
+From Kutaisi, the trip takes 1h 20min.
 The roads to Chiatura are in a good condition.

 From Tbilisi (Didube station) there are Marshrutkas (minibusses) to Chiatura.
 The trip takes about 3 hours and costs 12 GEL.
 From Zestaponi and Sachkhere there are minibusses, too.

 The distance from Kutaisi International Airport to Chiatura is 96 km.
 The journey takes about 1.5 hours.

 First, you have to take the train from Tbilisi to Zestaponi.
 From there you can take a direct train to Chiatura.
 The train station is located a few hundred meters south of the city center.